DaveBenham/VenomModules/README.md

 #### OVER (Oversample) square button

 Specifies the amount of oversampling used to mitigate aliasing that can be introduced by the digital processing.
-This is generally only useful if working with high frequency audio inputs.
+This is generally only useful if working with relatively high frequency audio inputs.
 - Off (default)
 - x2
 - x4